Saint Francis of Assisi and the Custos of the Holy Land

 Which Holy Land churches are protected by the Franciscans?

-While the Latin Patriarchate of Jerusalem is responsible for the parochial needs of the Catholic faithful in the Holy Land, Jordan and Cyprus, the Franciscans have retained their importance as the caretakers and protectors of the holy places maintained by the Catholic Church.
-In a unique arrangement that dates to the time of the Ottoman Turks, the Franciscans, the Greek Orthodox Church and the Armenian Church maintain the Church of the Holy Sepulchre in Jerusalem and the Church of the Nativity in Bethlehem, with each church maintaining jurisdictional control over part of each site, and adheres to a strict schedule and protocol of times of processions and services.
-Other sites, such as the Stations of the Via Dolorosa in the Old City of Jerusalem, the Church of All Nations in the Garden of Gethsemane and the Basilica of the Annunciation in Nazareth, are under the complete control of the Catholics through the custodianship of the Franciscans.
+In a unique arrangement that dates back to the time of the Ottoman Turks, the Franciscans share the Church of the Holy Sepulchre in Jerusalem and the Church of the Nativity in Bethlehem with the Greek Orthodox Church and the Armenian Church, with each maintaining jurisdiction over part of the site under a strict schedule of processions and services.
+Other sites , the Stations of the Via Dolorosa in the Old City of Jerusalem, the Church of All Nations in the Garden of Gethsemane, and the Basilica of the Annunciation in Nazareth , fall entirely under Catholic care through the custodianship of the Franciscans.

 What else do they do in the Holy Land?